mehulsingh750-dev/University/BIOL 1101/Chapter 9.md

 -  Homologous Chromosomes:
 	- Locus
 		- Site on a chromosome where a gene is located
-		- Alleles on different homologous chromosomes have the same loci (think of it as the same address on the )
+		- Alleles on different homologous chromosomes have the same loci (think of it as the same address on the identical chromosome)
+- Human Traits
+	- Albinism, webbed fingers